calvinnaimou/CourtSplits/README.md

 ## Future Improvements
 -Automatically disable or remove filter options that become redundant or impossible once another filter is already selected, instead of letting a search submit a combination that can never match anything<br>
 -Source additional historical betting line data, such as player prop lines, beyond the current spread, total, and moneyline<br>
--Finish and verify the Google Drive integration for fully automated daily live-season ingestion<br>
 -Move live-season ingestion from a full truncate-and-reload to an incremental upsert<br>
--Surface the anonymous usage analytics somewhere, since it is currently write-only<br>
 -Add an in-app help page for a couple of known UX rough edges, such as how period-based team filters interact with the full-game total field